-Major Road Network (TfN network) Short Term Priorities Priorities for Scheme Development South Macclesfield Link Road (13) Construction of a new road linking Congleton Road and London Road.
+Major Road Network (TfN network) Short Term Priorities Priorities for Scheme Development Chester Western Relief Road (12) Development study for a new route alignment between Cheshire West and Chester and North Wales, providing an alternative route alignment to the proposed line of the Chester Western Relief Road connecting to key growth corridors.
+South Macclesfield Link Road (13) Construction of a new road linking Congleton Road and London Road.
 The route would facilitate the delivery of the South Macclesfield Development Area.
 A530 - A534 North Crewe Corridor(14) Facilitating growth and addressing existing congestion on the east-west corridor between the A530 and A534 between Leighton Hospital and Crewe Green.
 The scheme could play a key role in facilitating growth as a result of HS2.
 Proposed studies A51 Corridor Study (15) A study to consider options to tackle capacity constraints and network resilience along the A51 corridor between the M6 and A55.
 The scheme will also help to address severance amongst communities along the route.
 A523 Corridor Improvements (27) Review of on-line options for local capacity and safety improvements on the A523 corridor between the Silk Road and proposed alignment for Poynton bypass.
 This could include junction improvements and localised widening to address congestion and journey time reliability on this route.
 Scheme would enhance local and strategic connectivity to the north of Macclesfield.
 A6 corridor improvements (28) The A6 provides a key route for strategic movements in the SEMMMS strategy area and is also important for wider connectivity (including for freight) for trans-Pennine movements.
 Currently the route experiences poor journey time reliability and congestion, which also impacts on bus services.
 The study would consider options for addressing transport constraints on the A6 corridor at High Lane and Disley, including off-line bypass options.
 A34/A555 Junction Improvement (29) Study to review options for increasing capacity and addressing congestion at the junction of the A34 and A555 and tie in with improvements on the A6 MARR scheme.
 Junction improvements would also support plans for North Cheshire Growth Village.